CTcoin-Development/SMART-Documentation/README.md

 Take a look at the [wiki](https://github.com/CTcoin-Development/SMART-Documentation/wiki) for general information about the units and information on how to integrate our units into your applications.

-Software releases can be found [here](https://github.com/CTcoin-Development/SMART-Documentation/releases).
+Information about driver and software setup, including CTcoin SmartSuite can be found [here]([https://github.com/CTcoin-Development/SMART-Documentation/releases](https://github.com/CTcoin-Development/SMART-Documentation/wiki/Software)).